Skip to main content

 Water-quality measurements at Barnyard Spring

-A multiparameter water quality monitoring instrument, is deployed in the clear, shallow water of Barnyard Spring, Oregon.
-The rugged device is used to collect data on vital parameters like pH, temperature, conductivity, dissolved oxygen, and turbidity, supporting ongoing research efforts.
+A multiparameter water-quality monitoring instrument is deployed in the clear, shallow waters of Barnyard Spring, which feeds into Harney Lake in Harney County, Oregon.
+This rugged device collects data on vital parameters such as pH, temperature, conductivity, dissolved oxygen, and turbidity, supporting ongoing research efforts.

-A multiparameter water quality monitoring instrument, is deployed in the clear, shallow water of Barnyard Spring, Oregon.
-The rugged device is used to collect data on vital parameters like pH, temperature, conductivity, dissolved oxygen, and turbidity, supporting ongoing research efforts.
+A multiparameter water-quality monitoring instrument is deployed in the clear, shallow waters of Barnyard Spring, which feeds into Harney Lake in Harney County, Oregon.
+This rugged device collects data on vital parameters such as pH, temperature, conductivity, dissolved oxygen, and turbidity, supporting ongoing research efforts.

 A group of seven researchers sits around a table in a wood-paneled room